candycode/candycode.github.com/site/toys/index.md

 Network(w/ SSL), services provided with configurable resource access control.

-Full integration with WebKit: expose any object to WebKit context.
+Full integration with WebKit: expose any object to WebKit context and control the WebKit context from an external parent context.

 ##[QLua](http://github.com/candycode/qlua)